edpackard/bookmark-manager/README.md

 I need to to print a list of bookmarks

 As a User
-So that I can save a website
+So that I can remember the websites I've visited
-I would like to add the site's address and title to the bookmark manager
+I would like to add the site's url to the bookmark manager

 ```